hardkoded/puppeteer-sharp/ISSUE_TEMPLATE.md

 ## Looking for some help?
-Get priority support by [sponsoring the project](https://github.com/sponsors/hardkoded)/
+Get priority support by [sponsoring the project](https://github.com/sponsors/amaitland)/

 **Before you file a bug, have you:**

-* Tried upgrading to newest version of PuppeteerSharp, to see if your issue has already been resolved and released?
+* Tried upgrading to newest version of CefSharp.Puppeteer, to see if your issue has already been resolved and released?
-* Checked existing open *and* closed [issues](https://github.com/kblok/puppeteer-sharp/issues?utf8=%E2%9C%93&q=is%3Aissue), to see if the issue has already been reported?
+* Checked existing open *and* closed issues, to see if the issue has already been reported?
 * Tried reproducing your problem in a new isolated project?
 * Considered if this is a general question and not a bug?.
-For general questions please use [StackOverflow](https://stackoverflow.com/search?q=puppeteer-sharp).
+For general questions please use Discussions.

 ### Description